klweddel/Astromech-Magic-Panel/README.md

 Hence those two rows are not used in most of this code so don't think your matrix is broke !!!

 Wiring
 - Power comes from 5V source and needs to be connected to both the Arduino and LED matrix.
-Using a longer (17mm) pin header bent 90 degrees, you can daisy-chain teh connection. (see pictures)
+Using a longer (17mm) pin header bent 90 degrees, you can daisy-chain the connection. (see pictures)
 - The patterns can be triggered in the following ways:

 A) Jumper(7 & 8) - All LED ON